How is melanoma of the eye diagnosed?

 MRI scans take longer than CT scans — often up to an hour – and are a little more uncomfortable.
 You lie on a table that slides inside a narrow tube, which can feel confining and may upset people with a fear of enclosed spaces.
 Newer, open MRI machines might help with this, but they might provide less detailed images and can’t be used in all cases.
 The machine also makes loud buzzing and clicking noises that may be disturbing.
 Some people might need medicine to help them relax for the test.

-For more information on imaging tests, see our document Imaging (Radiology) Tests.
+For more information on imaging tests, see Imaging (Radiology) Tests.

 For most types of cancer, the diagnosis is made by removing a small piece of the tumor and looking at it under a microscope for cancer cells.
 This is known as a biopsy.